summerlight/anlp/proposal.md

  * Build a weighted graph using error rates between two languages as weight values.
  * Partition the graph to determine similar language sets.

 Once similar language sets are achieved, we can repeatedly try LID with advanced features and categorize similar languages until narrowing down to one answer.
-We cannot assume that all languages in a document are in a same group; it is one reason of this being a sequence labeling problem.
+We cannot assume that all languages in a document are in the same group; it is one reason of this being a sequence labeling problem.

-We expect that many generic features (like characters, words, N-grams, etc.) can be shared among identifiers, while language specific features can also be introduced.
+We expect that many generic features (like characters, words, N-grams, etc.) can be shared among identifiers while language specific features can also be introduced.
 Furthermore, an ideal configuration for a given set of features could be automatically derived by enumerating possible state space.

 ### Evaluation